rebelsky/sams-assorted-musings-reflections/fall-planning-2020-06-18.md

 sixty.
 I'm not over sixty, so that reduces my risk.
 I'm O+, not
 A.  But there's a risk.

-I'm like my students.
-I want a return to normalcy, a new form of normalcy that resembles the old normalcy, at least in how classes operate [7].
+Like my students, I want a return to normalcy, a new form of normalcy that resembles the old normalcy, at least in how classes operate [7].
 I took a job at a place like Grinnell because I like working face-to-face with small groups of students.
 Evidence